You want smart political talk without the meltdowns?

 It's staying around.

-All right, you heard from three people there.
+You heard from three people there.

-This uh is our one of our top stories today, four top stories, the WikiLeaks download on the CIA.
+Four top stories, the WikiLeaks download on the CIA.

-The latest on Did a Sitting Administration surveil an opposition candidate in the middle of a presidential race.
+The latest on did a sitting administration surveil an opposition candidate in the middle of a presidential race.

-We've got the extreme vetting issue we'll get to at the top of the next hour, and of course, this being the repeal and replace outline that was released by the Republicans, 123 pages.
+And of course, this being the repeal and replace outline that was released by the Republicans, 123 pages.

-And there you heard from the House Ways and Means Committee Chairman, Congressman Brady, then you heard from Mulvaney from the Office of Management and Bo uh budget, and then Freedom Caucus member Dave Bratt, Congressman from Virginia, who joins us now, as well as Daniel Horowitz is back with us with uh conservative review, and he had a pretty scathing column on all of this today.
+And then Freedom Caucus member Dave Bratt, Congressman from Virginia, who joins us now, as well as Daniel Horowitz is back with us with Conservative Review.

-And uh guys, welcome to the program.
+And guys, welcome to the program.

-Um I know that the Freedom Caucus is against a lot of aspects of this.
+I know that the Freedom Caucus is against a lot of aspects of this.

 I guess the major sticking point is creating a new entitlement, Congressman Brad.

-Ex explain how that happens through the subsidies that are going to be afforded to people that can't afford insurance.
+Explain how that happens through the subsidies that are going to be afforded to people that can't afford insurance.

-Yeah, well, the the major logic is we're making the same mistake when the insurance guys walked to the White House eight years ago, we're paying attention only to coverage of at that point 18 million new folks, and we're not paying attention to price.
+Yeah, well, the major logic is we're making the same mistake when the insurance guys walked to the White House eight years ago.

 And we're open to that, right?

-Uh we know you need a safety net.
+We know you need a safety net.

-We we have compassion for those uh in the tough uh health situations, but we don't want a federal program.
+We have compassion for those in the tough health situations.

 The federal program we have that was designed eight years ago for coverage by the insurance industry is now in a death spiral.